hansroh/skitai/DEPLOY.md

-Pipelining template with Gitlab nd AWS.
+Pipelining template with Gitlab and AWS.

 # Preparation
 ## Secret Key Name for Gitlab Registry